 Maths in a minute: Shake to solve

 Suppose you have people in a room and each person shakes hands with each other person once.
 How many handshakes do you get in total?
-The first person shakes hands with other people, the second shakes hands with the remaining people, the second shakes hands with remaining people, etc, giving a total of
+The first person shakes hands with other people, the second shakes hands with the remaining people, the third shakes hands with remaining people, etc, giving a total of

 But we can also look at this in another way: each person shakes hands with others and there are people, giving handshakes.
 But this counts every handshake twice, so we need to divide by 2, giving a total of